Asdrubal Cabrera 'not really happy' with move to 2B, asks to be traded

 Veteran shortstop Asdrubal Cabrera said Friday that he has requested a trade from the New York Mets, a decision he made after the team asked him to move to second base.

-Cabrera, 31, was activated from the 10-day disabled list Friday.
-He was playing second base and hitting second in the opener of the team's series at San Francisco.
+Cabrera, 31, was activated from the 10-day disabled list Friday and went 3-for-6 in an 11-4 win over the San Francisco Giants.
+He hit second in the lineup and made his first start at second base since Sept.
+28, 2014.

 "What I saw the last couple of weeks, I don't think they have any plans for me.
 I told my agent, so we're going to see what happens in the next couple weeks."

-Jose Reyes remained at shortstop for New York despite hitting just .193 this season.
+Jose Reyes?remained at shortstop for New York and went 0-for-3, dropping his batting average this season to .191.
 Regular Mets second baseman Neil Walker is expected to miss several weeks because of a hamstring tear.

+New York snapped a four-game losing streak Friday night but has won just two of its past nine games.

+Collins said afterward that he decided to move Cabrera to second because the Mets' struggling defense needed to "shore up" that side of the field.

 Cabrera agreed ahead of the 2016 season to a two-year contract with $8.25 million annual salaries and an $8.25 million club option for 2018 with a $2 million buyout.
 He said he would withdraw his trade request if the Mets exercise the option.?